julez-dev/chatuino/doc/SELF_HOST.md

 ## Launching Chatuino

-After the server is started and `CHATUINO_API_HOST` is configured, you can start the Chatunito main app.
+After the server is started and `CHATUINO_API_HOST` is configured, you can start the Chatuino main app.

 Example: